jrfondren/decker-android-poc/README.md

 2. a `saveBlob` function is added to the WebView, with a toast message
 3. the 'target' anchor's click function is replaced with some JS that calls `saveBlob`, thus letting Decker save files
 4. the WebView's file chooser lets it Decker open .html files (with a ton of Android security caveats: it doesn't work to save an .html in Brave and then load it in Decker)
+5. window.open is hijacked to open 'new tabs' in Android's default browser instead
-5. the app is fullscreened and locked to horizontal orientations
+6. the app is fullscreened and locked to horizontal orientations

 The code is inept and largely generated.